-• Butterfly Hot Springs and Groundhog Hot Springs are 1 of the 3 sets of soaking pools near Boiling Springs
+• Butterfly Hot Springs and Groundhog Hot Springs are wild hot springs at Boiling Springs

-Butterfly Hot Springs and Groundhog Hot Springs are the last two springs on the trail after Little Dipper Hot Springs and Moondipper/Pine Burl Hot Springs.
+Butterfly Hot Springs and Groundhog Hot Springs are the final two springs along the trail, following Little Dipper Hot Springs and Moondipper/Pine Burl Hot Springs.

-The best times to visit this place are from May to October.
-The trail is more passable, and the river levels are low enough not to flood the pools.
+The best times to visit this place are from May to October when the trail conditions are more favorable, and the river levels are low enough to prevent the pools from flooding.

 Geothermal Water & Soaking